-As you practice breathing and focus on the sounds and feel of breathing, you may find that you are able to quiet the noises in your mind that are reminding you to:
+As you practice focus breathing, you may find that you are able to quiet the noises in your mind that are reminding you to:

-- · Pick up some groceries on the way home
+- Pick up some groceries on the way home

-- Call your neighbor
+- · Call your neighbor

 - Buy a gift for your niece

 These should fade away during the yoga breathing.
 Many people who practice yoga believe that the focus on breathing is one of the reasons they can quiet their mind and focus better during the day.
-This will take practice and hopefully, this will happen for you, too.
+This will take practice.

-Yoga positions
+Yoga Positions

-You will find many types of yoga, yoga stretches or positions.
+You will find many types of yoga, yoga stretches, or positions.
 Practice some easy positions.
 Try these gentle positions, and then try other types of yoga if you wish.
-As a person with fragile (weak) bones, always be careful to use gentle positions and talk with your doctor and the experts in yoga for persons with osteoporosis.
+If you use positions not in this book, be sure they are okay with your doctor or expert yoga instructor with your osteoporosis.
 Hold the position (based on your ability) for 4 to 6 controlled deep breaths.
 One breath is an inhale and then an exhale in one smooth movement.